andrefilipefmsilva/NLP_AirBnB-Listings/README.md

 Work done as part of the Text Mining course.

-Will update the final notebook with all results when possible.
+This repository is not final yet -- Will update the final notebook with all results when time allows.